tomasanthony/cs598-project/README.md

 ### Existing Code Utilization
-This project will use the existing code for the original paper, which is published publicly on Github.
+This project uses the [existing code for the original paper](https://github.com/rsinghlab/MADDi/tree/main), which is published publicly on Github.

 ### References
 Alzheimer’s Association.
 2023.
 2024 alzheimer’s disease facts and figures. https://www.alz.